(Photo Credit: Outerknown)

 Beyond recycled, the textiles industry is seeking bio-based polyamide alternatives that could wind up being more sustainable than recycled options.
 Many bio-based alternatives are still in early development and brands leading the charge in this area are investing in research and development and engaging in pre-collaborative initiatives like Textile Exchange’s Biosynthetics Working Group and Fashion for Good.

 Factor durability into the equation

-Quality and durability are essential for technical, high-performance products, which is why nylon is often used.
+Quality and durability are essential for technical, high-performance products, which is why polyamide is often used.
 Instead of evaluating sustainability solely from a production standpoint, consider it over the entire lifecycle of a garment.
 This might mean making design changes to ensure a product made of recycled materials stands the test of time, or looking for ways to extend the period it can be used — for example, through repair programs as well as recycling ones.

-MATERIAL CHANGE IN ACTION: Sporting goods company Norrona has been working with recycled synthetics for around 15 years and has a goal to use 75 percent recycled nylon by 2020.
+MATERIAL CHANGE IN ACTION: Sporting goods company Norrona has been working with recycled synthetics for around 15 years and has a goal to use 75 percent recycled polyamide by 2020.
 But early on, they found mechanical recycled fibers to be weaker than their virgin counterparts — when replacing a virgin polyester with a recycled polyester on a successful fleece style, they discovered that the recycled fleece started to pill after a month.
 Now they conduct both material and product field testing on every product and material and make structural changes when necessary to ensure that products made from recycled materials are fit for heavy use.
 They also implemented a 14-point quality control system.
 “A recycled fiber that pills or abrades easier or has poor tear strength does not make a more sustainable product,” said Brad Boren, Norrona’s Director of Innovation & Sustainability.
 “What felt good was when we tested products with recycled materials and they were fully technical, functional and the customer would never had known it was recycled unless we told them.”